+2.5 featureCounts

-2.5 featureCounts: Counting reads
+Counting mapped reads using featureCounts

 After ensuring mapping quality, we can move on to enumerating reads mapping to genomic features of interest.
 Here we will use featureCounts, an ultrafast and accurate read summarization program, that can count mapped reads for genomic features such as genes, exons, promoter, gene bodies, genomic bins and chromosomal locations.